Authentication

 Flow

-POST /api/auth/register { username, email, password }
+POST /api/auth/register { username, email, password, display_name }

 → Creates user, hashes password, returns JWT cookie